-Title I, Part A of the Every Student Succeeds Act (ESSA/ESEA) is a federal funding program designed to close achievement gaps and ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education.
-The largest part of the Title I program, Part A supports improvements to basic educational programs.
-Funds are allocated, based on a formula, to districts or other local educational agencies (LEAs) with high numbers or percentages of children from low-income families.
+Title I of the Every Student Succeeds Act (ESSA/ESEA) is a federal funding program designed to close achievement gaps and ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education.
+The largest part of the Title I program, Part A allocates funding to districts and other local educational agencies (LEAs) according to a formula based on numbers/percentages of children from low-income families.
 LEAs distribute much of the funding directly to individual public schools and use the rest to support other efforts within the LEA that benefit students needing additional academic support.

-Some schools receiving funding operate Schoolwide Programs, which implement school improvements to ensure that systems, practices, and programs are effectively aligned to reduce gaps and support every student’s achievement.
+Many schools receiving Part A funding operate Schoolwide Programs, implementing overall school improvements to ensure that systems, practices, and programs are effectively aligned to reduce gaps and support every student’s achievement.
 Other schools use their Part A funds to operate Targeted Assistance Programs, which provide services to a subgroup of identified students.

 Program elements include: